 Atrial fibrillation with rapid ventricular response is a fancy name for an irregular heartbeat.

-But sometimes the misfiring signals can also make your heart’s two bottom chambers, called ventricles, beat too quickly.
+Sometimes the misfiring signals can also make your heart’s two bottom chambers, called ventricles, beat too quickly.
 That’s a specific type of atrial fibrillation called AFib with rapid ventricular response.

 Symptoms of AFib With RVR